Kihumba/private-/lv/D1-Php/05 - Object Oriented Programming/README.md

-# Module 5: Object Oriented Programming in PHP
+# Outcome 5 - Object Oriented Programming in PHP

 ## Skill Description
 A person with this skill can use PHP as an Object Oriented Programming language to create more compact and effective code.